allenchng/InsightWriting/Classic DS Problems.md

 ## Where are the examples of Insight projects?

 When we've sent fellows examples of projects in the past, we've noticed it tends to stifle creativity and lead to a number of copycat projects.
-We'd like all of you to see what relevant projects to industry look like and identify your own unique applications or pain points.
+We'd like all of you to see what relevant projects in industry look like and identify your own unique applications or pain points.

 ## Fraud and Anomaly Detection